shinckel/inception/README.md

 ## High-level Overview

 Each Docker image must have the same name as its corresponding service.
 Each service has to run in a dedicated container.
 For performance matters, the containers must be built either from the penultimate stable version of Alpine or Debian.
+The Dockerfiles must be called in your docker-compose.yml by your Makefile.
 Write your own Dockerfiles, one per service.

 You then have to set up: